Vegan Pancakes for President!

 - Put about 1/2 of a large scoop of your dough in the pan per pancake.
 In a large pan fit about 2 pancakes.
 Don’t slew!
 Fry each pancake for about 3 minutes per side!

-- Stack the finished pancakes on a plate, garnish with the soy yoghurt, figs, blackberries and mint and – most important – enjoy them warm to the fullest! 🙂
+- Stack the finished pancakes on a plate, garnish with the soy yogurt, figs, blackberries and mint and – most important – enjoy them warm to the fullest! 🙂

 You can vary the pancakes in all possible ways.
 The carbonated water makes them really fluffy.
 You can also mince some mint and add to the dough to refine.
 Sometimes I also rub some lime or lemon zest over it.
 The pancakes are full of fiber and important vitamins.
 In addition, thanks to the figs, they are perfect for your acid-base balance.
 Together with blackberries, figs are an absolute local superfood and with their concentrated load of vitamins, trace elements, antioxidants and fiber they dwarf açaí & Co.
 Yesterday, an endorphin boost completely overtook me as I saw some figs in my supermarket – my absolute favorite fruit!
 Rosa in the seventh heaven! 🙂